Nature Friday ~ May 29, 2026

 The Mum: {rolling her eyes} Yes, let’s change the subject and move on.
 I know where you stand and won’t bring it up again.

 Wilson: Thank dog!
 Now that we’ve settled that, let’s share a few slices of nature from our house before we hit the trail outside, shall we?
 Figaro is looking pretty doggone good.
-I can barely get passed him.
+I can barely get around him.
 He’s going crazy, Mum.
 I think we should put him outside.

 Figaro